-- All of Surrey’s Community Recycling Centres are remaining open during lockdown, however the on-site reuse shops are closed.
+- All of Surrey’s Community Recycling Centres are open but some of the on-site reuse shops are closed.
 Please check Surrey County Council’s website for details before your visit in case there are any restrictions on certain types of waste.
 Epsom CRC requires that you pre-book a slot.
 Alternatively call 03456 009 009.

-- Please don’t leave waste outside charity shops or next to recycling banks – this is fly-tipping which is illegal and you could be fined up to £50,000 or even imprisoned.
-You may want to hold onto your clear-out until after lockdown when charity shops will re-open.
+- Please don’t leave waste next to recycling banks – this is fly-tipping which is illegal and you could be fined up to £50,000 or even imprisoned.
+Many charity shops have re-opened now lockdown has ended.